 Static Magnets vs Electromagnets

-Static magnets are those magnets, like the ones you may use to hold notes, artwork from your kids, or whatever else on your refrigerator.
+Static magnets are the ones you may use to hold notes and artwork from your kids on your refrigerator.
 They are inherently magnetic, do not require electricity, and their magnetic fields do not change (which is why they said to be static).
 One side of the magnet is the north pole and the other is the south pole.
 They will not change on their own.

 Electromagnets are powered by electricity, usually an alternating current (like the one running through the wiring in your house), so the magnetic field alternates.
 The north and south poles swap with the alternating current.
 In the US, the electric current in your house wiring alternates from positive to negative and back to positive 60 times per second, that’s 60 Hz.
 So an electromagnet powered directly from an outlet in your home will switch from north pole to south, then back to north 60 times every second.